enekomtz1/Back-End_Projects/01-CRUD_API/README.md

 ## License

-This project is open-sourced under the ISC license.
+This project is licensed under the [MIT License](https://opensource.org/license/mit).